Bicholim: Bicholim Industrial Estate

 Set up by the Goa Industrial Development Department, the Bicholim Industrial Estate located on the banks of Mandovi tributary is home to more than 50 industrial workshops and manufacturing units specializing in a range of products and services such as Pottery, aluminium and steel fabrication, plastics, mining equipment, rolling mills, bus body, etc.

 Cudnem Village

-Cudnem or Kudene is a large village situated on the left bank of the Cudnem River.
+Cudnem or Kudne is a large village situated on the left bank of the Cudnem River.
 It is located in Bicholim of North Goa district, Goa with total 763 families residing.
 The Cudnem village had a population of 3,308 of which 1,714 are males while 1,594 are females according to 2011 Indian census.

 Jainism

 There are remains of Ancient Jain temples in Gujirwada in Cudnem village.
 Broken idols of Tirthankara were discovered during an excavation in 1986 by the directorate of archeology and archives.
 The Jain temple of Cudnem was constructed in the 10th century and was in ruins in the 15th century.

 The idols of Tirthankara were also found in Chandreshwar temple in Kothambi village, situated on the right bank of the River Mandovi.

 Naroa is situated on the left bank of the River Mandovi.

 Broken sculptures of the Jain Tirthankara Suparshvanatha, belonging to the period of the Goan Kadamba ruler Shivachitta Permadi Dev, were discovered in an old Jain temple in Jainkot, Naroa.

 The sculpture of Parshvanatha, the 23rd Tirthankara was discovered in Hindolewada, Naroa.